ShooShoSha/Course-Work/COP3530/Projects/Project4/README.md

   3. Sort the integers into ascending order
     * Note: after the sort, the integers must be back into the original array
   4. Stop the timer and record the elapsed time
-  5. For file `A.dat` and `E.dat`, write the sorted integers to an output text file
+  5. For files `A.dat` and `E.dat`, write the sorted integers to an output text file
     * Note: write ten numbers per line in the output file in neat columns
-  6. Free thememory used for the array
+  6. Free the memory used for the array
   7. Repeat from step 1 until all eight (8) files are sorted
   8. Display results in a table including
     * Filename